BA in Digital Film: Production Emphasis

 Why GCU

-The median annual wage for producers and directors was $82,510 in 20232
+Median annual wage for producers and directors in May 2024, according to the BLS.2

-Flexible Learning Options to Fit Your Lifestyle
+Flexible Learning Options To Fit Your Lifestyle

 Application Requirements

 There is no cost to apply to GCU.
-Within 24 business hours of submitting your transcripts, we will complete an unofficial evaluation of your coursework and provide a personalized graduation plan, including a preliminary schedule and your anticipated graduation date, if you follow the schedule provided.
+Within 24 business hours of submitting your transcripts, we will complete an unofficial credit evaluation of your coursework and provide a personalized graduation plan, including a preliminary schedule and your anticipated graduation date, if you follow the schedule provided.
 A portfolio is typically not required for acceptance.
-For detailed information, visit our Undergraduate Admissions Requirements page.
+For detailed information, visit our Undergraduate Admission Requirements page.

-Undergraduate Admissions
+Undergraduate Admission

 Coursework